Looking for a dynamite vocabulary and grammar lesson? Try these ten adjectives with the following vocabulary lesson ideas.

 In this blog post, I (selfishly) sat down and thought of my ten favorite adjectives.
 My favorite word of all time might be “ominous,” and I often take opportunities to use it.
 I also enjoy “surly,” but that is honestly because I get to define it with the word “churlishly” as well.
 I had way too much fun creating this list, and I’m not joking when I say that I’d like to know your favorite word.

 Not only am I chatting about my favorite words (you should share with me your favorite ones in the comments!), but I am also writing about ways to teach them.
+I’ve outlined some vocabulary word activities and provided ideas for a grammar word wall.
 Everyone has unique approaches for teaching vocabulary, but honestly?
 A vocabulary and grammar lesson makes sense to me.
 When students and I learn new words, we talk about grammar.
+We even make a grammar word wall because I’m always interested in allowing students to decorate my room.

 Lauralee’s favorite adjectives: